mavenlink/orbs/README.md

 ## mavenlink/git

-### shallow-checkout
+### checkout

+Git clones and fetches at a depth of 1.
-Minimize disk space and cache size when checking out source code.
+This minimizes disk space (and thus cache size) of source code.
+Note: invalidate source code caches when switching from unshallow to shallow git operations.

 ---